-Not only did Jesus inform us that it’s “impossible that no offenses should come” (Lk 17:1 NKJV); He later upped the ante by predicting that one of the signs of the end of age would be that “many will be offended, will betray one another and will hate one another” (Matt 24:10 NKJV).
+Not only did Jesus inform us that it’s “impossible that no offenses should come” (Luke 17:1) He later upped the ante by predicting that one of the signs of the end of age would be that “many will be offended, will betray one another and will hate one another” Matt 24:10).
 Notice, He didn’t say a few or a fraction, but many.

 THE TABLE IN THE EARLY CHURCH

 In the New Testament history of the early church, there was a massive amount of offense to overcome in order for His bride to move forward into her destiny.
 In the midst of the original “revival,” Jewish people and Gentiles were surrendering to Jesus by the thousands.
 Despite a shared faith in Christ, there was an inflammatory divide between these two groups of people that began and ended at “the table.”

 The concept of “the table” was a central aspect to believers in the book of Acts.
 In his book, The Irresistible Community, Bill Donahue says…

 “In first-century Jewish culture, people found their place to belong in their family or tribe and as part of the local community… Most of the time they met in a home, where the table became a symbol of hospitality, acceptance and friendship.
 There people found simple food, quality friendship and occasional fun.”

 Fellowship and meals together at the table was so woven into the fabric of the first Christians that two-thirds of the Jerusalem Council guidelines was about how to eat with each other properly (Acts 15:19-21).